If you don’t have kids or are expecting your first, you may have said these comments. Check out these 14 funny things people without kids say!

 6. “My child will never watch television.”

 So, I actually did keep my kids from watching television, all the way until they were two-years-old.
-It helped that we had no cable or streaming service, and only in the last few years were able to watch television through the internet.
+It helped that we had no cable, and only in the last few years were able to watch television through the internet.
 Otherwise, we were pretty clueless about the latest television shows.

 But just as staunchly as I swore to myself my kids wouldn’t watch television, it has now become a daily mainstay in our household.
 At 6:15pm sharp, the kids sit on the couch and watch one show every day.
 Now, we’ll sometimes even watch a full movie on top of that one episode (gasp!).